SebastianOpriel/mds-wiki/Home.md

 An overview of the test environment can be found here: https://logging.test.mobilitydataspace.io/

 #### Broker / Metadata Catalog
-The user interface of the broker can be found at https://broker.test.mobilitydataspace.io/resources The IDS interface for publishing a resource can be found at https://ids.broker.test.mobilitydataspace.io/infrastructure
+The user interface of the broker / metadata catalog can be found at https://broker.test.mobilitydataspace.io/resources The IDS interface for publishing a resource can be found at https://ids.broker.test.mobilitydataspace.io/infrastructure

 ### Demo environment
 An overview of the test environment can be found here: https://logging.mobilitydataspace.io/

 #### Broker / Metadata Catalog
-The user interface of the broker can be found at https://broker.mobilitydataspace.io/resources
+The user interface of the broker / metadata catalog can be found at https://broker.mobilitydataspace.io/resources
 The IDS interface for publishing a resource can be found at https://ids.broker.mobilitydataspace.io/infrastructure.

 ## Ontology